IdentityServer/IdentityServer4/docs/reference/options.rst

 IdentityServer emits CSP headers for some responses, where appropriate.

 * ``Level``
     The level of CSP to use.
-CSP Level 2 is used by default, but if older browsers must be supported then this be changed to ``CspLevel.One`` to accomodate them.
+CSP Level 2 is used by default, but if older browsers must be supported then this be changed to ``CspLevel.One`` to accommodate them.

 * ``AddDeprecatedHeader``
     Indicates if the older ``X-Content-Security-Policy`` CSP header should also be emitted (in addition to the standards-based header value).
 Defaults to true.